Baselining Network-Wide Traffic by Time-Frequency Constrained Stable Principal Component Pursuit: Introduction

-Intuitively, the baseline traffic time-series of each flow should be "smooth" enough, i.e. it records the long-term and steady traffic trends (such as the diurnal pattern) and neglects the short-term fluctuations.
-However, to the best of our knowledge, this problem has not been adequately studied when baselining the traffic matrix.
-Actually, the resulting baseline traffic time-series for RBL are not smooth enough, and it can be explained that the empirical traffic matrix does not exactly meet the "low-rank and sparsity" assumption, on the contrary, it also contains non-smooth noisy fluctuations which should be decomposed specially.
-Furthermore, the evaluation of traffic baseline methods was not sufficient in previous studies.
-A key point is that obtaining the ground-truth baseline of real-world traffic data is usually impossible, consequently, one could neither measure the accuracy of a baseline method, nor compare the performances of different baseline methods.
-Therefore, baselining network-wide traffic is still a challenging task.
+Even so, it still makes sense to work on this topic more intensively.
+In fact, the exact "low-rank and sparsity" traffic matrix model in \cite{Abdelke_2010} and \cite{Bandara_2011} is quite simple, and not very realistic.
+On the one hand, considering the baseline time-series of each OD flow, as it represents the long-term and deterministic traffic trends such as the diurnal pattern, this time-series should be smooth enough.
+But this feature can not be characterized by the low-rank assumption.
+On the other hand, the empirical OD flow traffic also contains the short-term fluctuations behavior with small magnitudes \cite{Soule_2007}.
+In this case, the traffic matrix does not exactly meet the "low-rank and sparsity" assumption, instead, it has a noise component.
+In \cite{Wang_2012}, we modeled the noise traffic, but did not consider the smoothness of the baseline traffic.
+Consequently, it is necessary to build a more realistic traffic matrix model, and consider the related traffic baseline problem.
+In addition, the evaluations of traffic baseline schemes were not very sufficient in the previous studies.
+A key hurdle is that obtaining the ground-truth baseline of the real-world traffic matrix is impossible, as a result, one could neither measure the accuracy of a baseline scheme, nor compare different baseline schemes trustworthily.
+Hence the simulation approach which contains the ground-truth information is needed in the evaluation process.

-In this letter, we first establish a refinement of the traffic matrix decomposition model in \cite{Wang_2012}, which extends the assumption of deterministic traffic matrix to characterize the smoothness of baseline traffic.
-Secondly, we propose a novel baseline method for the traffic matrix data, which solves a constrained convex program named Stable Principal Component Pursuit with Time-Frequency Constraints (SPCP-TFC).
-As an extension of the Stable Principal Component Pursuit (SPCP) method \cite{Zhou_2010}, SPCP-TFC takes distinctive time-frequency constraints for our refined model.
-Thirdly, we design the Accelerate Proximal Gradient (APG) algorithm for SPCP-TFC which has a fast convergence rate.
-At last, we evaluate our traffic baseline method by abundant simulations, and show it has a superior performance than RBL and PCA.
+In this paper, we study on the baseline problem under a more realistic traffic matrix model, and propose a novel baseline scheme to enforce the smoothness of the baseline traffic component.
+Our contributions are listed as follows. \begin{itemize} \item We present a refinement of the traffic matrix decomposition model in \cite{Wang_2012}, which extends the descriptions of the baseline traffic to characterize its smoothness. \item We propose a novel traffic matrix baseline scheme named Stable Principal Component Pursuit with Time-Frequency Constraints (SPCP-TFC).
+As an extension of the Stable Principal Component Pursuit (SPCP) \cite{Zhou_2010}, SPCP-TFC takes new time-frequency constraints. \item We design the Accelerated Proximal Gradient (APG) algorithm for SPCP-TFC, which has a fast convergence rate. \item We evaluate our baseline scheme through simulations and show it has superior performance than RBL and PCA. \end{itemize}